-ns of CSSR Work-Out Agreement ompliant Adult:
+s of CSSR Work-Out Agreement ompliant Adult:

-Pleas e check one of the below boxes:
+Please check one of the below boxes:

 I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

-I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
-These hours include thethe most previous lease term, plus the 96 hours for the upcoming the upcoming the previous lease term. hours not fulfilled in
+I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
+These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

-Below is a description of means through which I will comply we requirement: vith the CSSR
+Below is a description of means through which I will comply wirequirement: ith the CSSR

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

 SIGN ED AND ATTESTED THIS DATE

+Signatı ure: Date:

-Signat ture: Head of Household Date:
+Sionati Head of Household Date:

-Signat Noncompliant Adult, if other than Head of Household Date:
+Signair Noncompliant Adult, if other than Head of Household

-Sionat are.
-Date:
+Signatı rre:PHA Official Date: